maxcroasdale/maxcroasdale.github.io/content/posts/oct-2024/wheels.md

 feature_image_alt:

 ---
 I'm relocating wheels from walls to the high alcove at the front of the workshop.
-This really improves the light at the bike section.
+This really improves the light at the bike section and opens up the walls for shelving.

 ![](/images/1164.jpeg)